Impact Of Workplace Design On Employee Engagement

-Modern workplace design is widely known to boost employee engagement and improve productivity.
-Employees who can choose where and how they want to work, based on their type of work, are much more engaged.
+Modern workplace design helps to boost employee engagement and improve productivity.
+Employees who can choose where and how they want to work are much more engaged based on their type of work.

-As employees spend most of their waking hours in the workplace, the physical work environment should be essentially considered.
-It includes factors like air quality, lighting, interior layout plan etc. which impact employee health, satisfaction, wellbeing, and creativity.
+Employees spend most of their time in the workplace.
+Thus, Thus, it would help if you considered the physical work environment.
+It includes factors like air quality, lighting, interior layout plan many more.
+All these impact employee health, satisfaction, wellbeing, and creativity.

 Defining Workplace Design

-In simple terms, it refers to the process of organizing the workplace in order to optimize performance and workers’ safety.
-However, it is a little complicated because there is no ‘one size fits all’ approach to get the best design.
-Understanding what features of a workplace design will suit your employees is the key part of this.
+It is the process of setting up a workplace, to optimize performance and workers' safety.
+Yet, it is a little complicated because there is no 'one size fits all approach to get the best design.
+Understanding what features of workplace design will suit your employees is the key.

-Several factors contribute to the changing workplace design trends.
+Several factors contribute to changing workplace design trends.
 The chief drivers of this evolution are-

-Technology continues to transform workplaces.
-It has completely changed the different aspects of communicating enabling greater intelligence and human-centered design.
+Technology continues to transform workplaces and the different aspects of communication.
+It enables greater intelligence and human-centered design.

-In the current talent tight job market, recruiting and retaining the best employees have become quite a challenge for the employers.
-Undoubtedly, skilled workers get influenced by appealing workplace designs.
-Thus, employers must find ways to make their workplace up to expectations.
+In a talent-tight job market, recruiting and retaining have become quite a challenge.
+Skilled workers get influenced by appealing workplace designs.
+Thus, employers must find ways to do their work up to expectations.

-Research says that a proper evidence-based design boosts happiness and positivity in the workplace.
-It increases focus, reduces stress and improves employee engagement tremendously.
-As per industry experts, this data-based design will continue to trend in future of workplaces.
+Research says that a proper evidence-based workplace design boosts happiness in the workplace.
+It increases focus, reduces stress, and improves employee engagement.
+As per industry experts, this data-based design will continue to trend in the future.

 Today, for most companies, workplace maintenance stands at the top of the expense list.
-At the same time, because of the ever-changing demands of modern employees, it is difficult to pre-decide the necessities.
-Thus, it becomes a concern in the budget-making.
+Because of the changing demands of employees, it isn't easy to decide the needs.
+Thus, it becomes a concern in budget-making.

-However, employers make the best efforts to create the best workplace so that creativity, teamwork, and productivity don’t get hampered.
+Yet, employers make the best efforts to create the best workplace.
+As such, creativity, teamwork, and productivity don't get hampered.

-In recent years, there is a renewed focus on workplace design for improving employee engagement in new and exciting ways.
-As per research, workers who are highly satisfied with various aspects of their workplace demonstrate higher levels of engagement.
+In recent years, there is a renewed focus on workplace design.
+The aim is to improve employee engagement in exciting ways.
+It is because workers who are satisfied with the workplace show higher engagement.

-Surprisingly, nearly one-third of employees in organizations are neither engaged nor disengaged.
-Although they don’t hurt the organization, they also don’t benefit it.
+One-third of employees in organizations are neither engaged nor disengaged.
+Although they don’t hurt, they also don’t benefit the organization.

-But, a small change in the engagement level can bring a significant improvement in the day to day business.
-And, one great way to get this change is by making some important adjustments in the work environment.
+But, a slight change in the engagement can bring a significant improvement in the day-to-day business.
+And, one great way to get this change is by making some significant adjustments in the work environment.

 Designing a resilient workplace has the highest impact on engagement levels.
 Here are a few ways of how workplace design boosts employee engagement strategies.

-Employees want to feel involved and expect to achieve real-time information about what’s going on in their organization.
-For any formal or informal communication, interaction and knowledge transfer, physical spaces in the modern offices play a major role.
+Employees expect to achieve real-time information about their organization.
+In any communication or interaction, physical office spaces play a major role.

 A cozy desk area is never enough.
-The overall office design should allow the people to work as teams, co-create and share ideas without being interrupted.
+The office design should allow people to work as teams.
+It should support co-creation and help share ideas without interruption.

-- Facilities like couches, break rooms or a standing area can be really effective in striking a conversation.
+Facilities like couches, break rooms can be effective in striking a conversation.

-- A conference room can be used for video conferencing with colleagues spread across continents and time zones.
+A conference room can make video conferencing across continents and time zones easier.

-- The flexibility of an open office layout can help to break down the barriers between departments and hierarchies.
+An open office can help to break down the barriers between departments.

-- Meeting rooms can be converted to collaborative spaces/game zones to bring a completely new feel.
+Meeting rooms can turn into collaborative spaces to bring a completely new feel.

 2. Promotes Inclusion

 Workplaces are diverse by interests, gender, ethnicity, and age.
-The concept of bringing them together is known as the ‘universal design’ which is better known as the ”inclusive design”.
+The concept of bringing them together is the ‘universal design.'
+It is also known as “inclusive design.”

-The goal here is to include all workers in the organizational workplace by providing everything that they desire.
-This will include welcoming and enabling everyone to reach the areas needed, with full access to the office equipment and resources.
+The goal here is to include all workplace workers by providing everything they look for.
+It includes enabling everyone to access office equipment and resources.

 Examples of inclusive workplace design include features which you may experience daily.
 Some of them are as follows:

-- Elevations along walkways, corridors and textural and multi-colored walls and surfaces for the visually impaired.
+Textural and multi-colored walls and surfaces for the impaired.

 3. Makes Way To The Worker’s Heart Through Their Stomach

-Most of the employee-centric companies care for the physical, emotional, social needs of employees.
-They offer flex-time, wellness plans, recognition programs and the like.
-However, it’s important to meet the employee needs within the office environment itself on a day-to-day basis.
+Employee-centric companies care for the physical, emotional, social needs of employees.
+They offer flex-time, wellness plans, rewards and recognition programs and, the like.
+Yet, it’s vital to meet the employee needs within the office itself on a day-to-day basis.

 It helps to foster strong working relationships with better access to amenities.

-Employees feel a strong connection to their superiors and the company’s overall mission and impact on the community at large.
+Employees feel a strong connection to their superiors and their missions.

 It combats disengagement, enhancing creativity and clarity of thought.

-Healthy physical workplace practices create comfort, reduces stress, headaches and also contributes to overall health.
+Healthy physical workplace practices create comfort, reduces stress, headaches.
+Thus it contributes to overall health.